Invest

 2024

-The owners of fairafric are the founding team, our 1244 shareholders from the customer base, Ludwig Weinrich GmbH and claro fair trade AG, Third Way Capital a Ghanaian impact investor as well as our team and the cocoa farmers of our partner cooperative.
+The owners of fairafric are the founding team, our 1244 shareholders from the customer base, Ludwig Weinrich GmbH and claro fair trade AG as well as our team and the cocoa farmers of our partner cooperative.

 In 2024, we will source organic cocoa from a dynamic agroforestry project in Ghana for the first time to achieve even greater ecological added value and pay the highest organic premium to our farmers.